Dear Ann Arbor City Employees,

 Shannon Brines, 734-926-5463, email@example.com

-Register: Click here to download the registration form.
+Register: Click to download the registration form, or register online.
 You may mail a check or pay online.
 Indicate 'CIty Hall' under pickup location.

 Includes spinach, arugula, salad mix (includes wide variety of lettuces and baby greens), and cooking greens like kales, collards, leaf broccoli or broccoli raabs, chards, and other asian greens.
 Some of snap peas, fresh heirloom pole beans, heirloom tomatoes, basil, cilantro, onions, garlic, potatoes, sweet potatoes, cucumbers, summer squash, and more (items with shorter seasons).
 Occasional strawberries, sweet hakurei turnips, purple top turnips, radishes, beets, sweet carrots, sweet corn, asparagus, and pac chois (aka bok choy, bok choi, etc.).